kkrull/javascript-sandbox/Readme.md

 Production:

-- An actual index page that renders the Backbone view.
+- Some real CRUD with a servlet, to show how Backbone handles that (and to get the java side working).
 - Use webjars to manage dependencies on JavaScript libraries without copying their source into source control.

 Testing: